saeishima-sell/portfolio/README.md

 This is my first portfolio :hatching_chick:
 I created this Landing page while researching how to use tools like **GitHub, GitKraken**.

-I have learned a lot by working on this page such as Flexbox and Grid.
-BEM methodology etc...
+I have learned a lot by working on this page such as <mark>Flexbox, Grid,Responsive design, BEM methodology</mark> etc...

 ## Teck Stack